 This report was researched and written by Tess Borden, Aryeh Neier Fellow with the US Program at Human Rights Watch and the Human Rights Program at the American Civil Liberties Union.
 Brian Root, quantitative analyst at Human Rights Watch, performed detailed data analysis and created the graphs in this report.
-Maya Goldman, US Program associate, provided invaluable research assistance and, with W. Paul Smith, US Program coordinator, assisted with final preparation of the report.
+Maya Goldman, US Program associate, provided invaluable research assistance, including by researching and drafting part of Section IX.
+Maya and W. Paul Smith, US Program coordinator, also assisted with final preparation of the report.
 A number of interns in the US Program at Human Rights Watch helped research, organize, and check information for this report: Madison Ordway, Harry Brown, Ginger Jackson-Gleich, Ishrat Mannan, and Brooke Sartin.